 The process of reappointment, tenure, and promotion is guided by the Massachusetts State College Association (http://mscaunion.org/) collective bargaining agreement.
 Faculty members are evaluated on their teaching, advising, scholarly activity, and service to the university and regional communities.
 In addition, if a faculty member holds an alternative assignment (e.g. chair) they are evaluated on this assignment as well.
 Faculty members submit a portfolio containing a narrative and supporting documentation.
 The nature of the evaluation process depends on the type of action being considered.
 Reappointment, tenure, and promotion are all first evaluated at the department level.
 Evaluations may be made by a peer evaluation committee (PEC) formed from tenured faculty members within the department.
 All candidates for a job action are evaluated by the chair.
 Subsequent to the departmental level evaluation the candidate is then evaluated by the Dean, Provost, and in the case of tenure and/or promotion a campus-wide committee.
 At each stage of the process, the candidate has the opportunity to write a rebuttal to any comments made in the formal evaluation documents.
-New faculty members are actively members.
+New faculty members are actively mentored within the department, which has resulted in well-rounded accomplished faculty members.